I am hugely honoured to have been asked to continue serving in the Prime Minister, Boris Johnson’s, Government as an Assistant Government Whip.

 In short, Whips are appointed by each party in Parliament to help organise their party's contribution to parliamentary business and a big part of the role is to ensure that the Government has the number of votes required in order to pass its business.
-Given the enormous task of delivering Brexit on the 31st October in the context of an extremely challenging House of Commons, with the Government only having a very small majority, this work will perhaps be more important than ever.

 Day-to-day, Whips also frequently act as the ‘tellers’ who count the votes in divisions, and are also largely responsible for arranging the business of Parliament, alongside the Leader of the House - a set-up frequently referred to as 'the usual channels'.